Saving Your Natural Tooth

 Cazes Family Dentistry - Does a Root Canal Hurt?

-- Red or swollen gums near the tooth.
+- Red or swollen gums near the affected tooth

 The Root Canal Process

-In most cases, a root canal treatment involves one or two trips to the dental office, where it can be carried out by either a dentist or an endodontist.
-Here’s our step-by-step process for performing your root canal:
+A root canal typically requires one or two visits to the dental office and can be performed by either a dentist or an endodontist.
+Here’s an overview of the step-by-step process:

 Treatment and Diagnosis